hansamadhuranga/NewBooking.com/README.md

 ## Get started

-- Clone the project first (https://github.com/hansamadhuranga/NewBooking.com.git)
+- Clone the project first. (https://github.com/hansamadhuranga/NewBooking.com.git)

 - Open the project in an IDE like VS Code.

 - Open the terminal and execute (npx cypress open)

-- Then execute the file called "amazonAddToCart.cy.js" in the specs.
+- Then execute the file called "booking.cy.js" in the e2e.

 ## Prerequisites